-Meet Prateek Papneja, a first-year MBA student at SIBM Bengaluru.
-Born and brought up in Delhi, he completed his Chemical Engineering from Thapar University Patiala in 2014.
+Born and brought up in Delhi, Prateek Papneja completed his Chemical Engineering from Thapar University Patiala in 2014.
 He worked in a real estate firm for two years and then chose to give his career a boost.
 He secured 99.44 percentile in SNAP 2016 and believes hard work beats talent if talent does not work hard.

 Did your educational background help you during test prep?
 Did it help you in subsequent rounds (GE-PI-WAT)?